Trent Sainsbury: Maccabi Haifa

 On 30 August 2019, Sainsbury departed PSV for Israeli club Maccabi Haifa, joining the club on a two-year contract.
 Following new coach Barak Bakhar not being impressed with Sainsbury's conduct and following a groin injury during a training camp, Sainsbury was released in August 2020 after 31 appearances in which he scored twice.

 Kortrijk

 After leaving Maccabi Haifa, Sainsbury joined Belgian First Division A club Kortrijk on a two-year deal.
 He scored his first goal for Kortrijk, the final goal in a 5–5 draw against Beerschot on 10 November 2020.

 Al-Wakrah

 On 2 August 2022, he signed for Qatari club Al-Wakrah.

+Return to Central Coast Mariners

+On 23 August 2024, it was announced that Sainsbury had returned to the Central Coast Mariners, after ten years playing overseas.
+He joined on a three year contract.
+Sainsbury was named as the captain of the team for his first season back.

+On 17 September 2024, Sainsbury played his first competitive match for the club since 2014, an AFC Champions League Elite match against Shandong Taishan in China.
+However, on the eve of the A-League season, Sainsbury suffered a pectoral injury which ruled him out for the first half of the season.
+Sainsbury returned from injury on 23 December 2024, against Macarthur FC at Campbelltown Sports Stadium.
+This marked Sainsbury's first appearance in the A-League since January 2014.

+In the Mariners' second last game of the season, against Macarthur FC, Sainsbury scored his first goal for the club since 2013, but unfortunately ruptured his achilles tendon late in the match.

 International career

 Under-17

 Sainsbury was a member of the Australia U-17 team which attended the 2008 AFF U-16 Youth Championship.
 The team won the tournament after beating Bahrain in a penalty shootout in the final.
-He was also a member of the squad for the 2008 AFC U-16 Championship, scoring a goal in a loss to UAE in the quarter-finals which saw Australia miss out on qualification for the 2009 FIFA U-17 World Cup.
+He also played for the squad for the 2008 AFC U-16 Championship, scoring a goal in a loss to the UAE in the quarter-finals which saw Australia miss out on qualification for the 2009 FIFA U-17 World Cup.